Sidekick

 Info Tab

-Widgets live inside of the panel and can be made up of any combination or number of widgets.
+Widgets live inside the panel and can be made up of any combination or number of widgets.
 The panel opens when the user presses the info or more button on their remote.
 Playback is aligned to the left margin and the video scales down.

 The info tab contains contextual widgets to what the user is currently watching.